hamdivazim/usefulib/SECURITY.md

 ## Reporting a Vulnerability

-Open an issue with the `security-issue` label.
+Open an issue with the `security-issue` label or use our template.
 Make sure to explain what the usefulib is and who it's made by.